DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Dynamic Timezone Display

-All times on this site are provided in UTC, but using some client-side JavaScript, the times for micros are altered to be in the user's chosen timezone as set by their browser/OS.
+All times on this site are provided in UTC, but using [some client-side JavaScript](/assets/scripts/timezone-adjuster.js), times are altered to be in the user's chosen timezone as set by their browser/OS.

+I'm personally of the opinion that timezones are a bit dumb altogether and that we'd be best off just settling on UTC across the world.
+For that matter, daylight savings should also be done away with.

 ### Optimising Assets

-Vector content in the form of SVGs are preferred to raster images and used whenever possible.
+Vector content in the form of SVGs is preferred to raster images and used whenever possible.
 Despite their file sizes already being far lower than raster images, I still opt to optimise them manually to minimise their size.
+I perform a recursive dance with [SVGOMG](https://github.com/jakearchibald/svgomg) and manual manipulations in a text editor before I'm eventually happy with the asset.

 Where SVGs aren't applicable, images are served as AVIFs, which I found to have the smallest file size without sacrificing browser compatibility.